jocallaghan/Maze_generator/README.md

 * Breadth first search
 * A* search

-A class diagram can be found in design.svg.
+A report discussing the differences in implemented algorithmscan be found in report.pdf

 ### Installation